How to Merge Cells in Google Sheets (Easy Step-by-Step)

 Wrapping Up

 I hope you found this tutorial useful!
-You can also learn more from our guide on how to mail merge in Google Sheets.
+Looking for more?
+Check out our guide on how to mail merge in Google Sheets.

 Other Google Sheets tutorials you may find useful: